ConfederacyOfGaia/Gaia/fighter.md

 #### Arnis

 You use a fighting style that revolves around [bastons](https://en.wikipedia.org/wiki/Baston_(weapon)).
 When wielding a pair of bastons, you gain a +2 bonus to your AC and get a bonus attack.
 You can also add your ability modifier to the damage of the second baston.
+When using this fighting style, you cannot use a shield.

 #### Defense